- Search The Registry

 Clarence Williams was born on this date in 1898.
 He was a Black musician and an entrepreneur.

 Returning to New Orleans, he started a suit cleaning service and began playing piano in the honky-tonks of New Orleans's Storyville district.
-He also played professionally and invested much of his time in learning new material, even writing to New York for the latest songs.
-During this period, he also managed his own cabaret, and wrote his first money making composition, "Brownskin, Who You For?"
+He also played professionally and invested much of his time learning new material, even writing to New York for the latest songs.
+During this period, he also managed his cabaret and wrote his first money-making composition, "Brownskin, Who You For?"
 (Columbia Records).

 In 1921, Williams married blues singer Eva Taylor, one of the first female singers heard on the radio.
 Her performances and style influenced many future vocal stars.
-Williams understood the potential selling power of New Orleans music in the North, and since New York City was the center of the music publishing business, he sold his Chicago music stores in 1923 and moved there.
+Williams understood the potential selling power of New Orleans music in the North.
+Since New York City was the center of the music publishing business, he sold his Chicago music stores in 1923 and moved there.
 He rented space in the Gaiety Theater Building at 1547 Broadway.
-This was already established as an office building for other Black entertainers including Bert Williams, Will Vodery, Pace and Handy, and Perry Bradford.
-In February of that year, he and Bessie Smith went to Columbia to record her first songs.
-The first release featured Smith accompanied by Williams on piano Gulf Coast Blues, and was composed by Williams and published by his company.
+This was already established as an office building for other Black entertainers, including Bert Williams, Will Vodery, Pace and Handy, and Perry Bradford.
+In February that year, he and Bessie Smith went to Columbia to record her first songs.
+The first release featured Smith accompanied by Williams on piano Gulf Coast Blues and was composed by Williams and published by his company.

 This episode ended when Smith and a boyfriend made a surprise trip to Williams' office, demanding that she be released from that obligation and allowed to sign directly with Columbia.
 On the other hand, Willie "The Lion" Smith claimed that Williams was the first New Orleans musician to influence jazz in New York and credited Williams with helping other Black songwriters like himself, James P. Johnson, and Fats Waller.